Canon 1100D vs 750D

-The Canon EOS 1100D (called Canon T3 in some regions) and the Canon EOS 750D (labelled Canon T6i in some countries) are two digital cameras that were officially introduced, respectively, in February 2011 and February 2015.
+The Canon EOS 1100D (called Canon T3 in some regions) and the Canon EOS 750D (labelled Canon T6i in some countries) are two digital cameras that were announced, respectively, in February 2011 and February 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 1100D has a resolution of 12.2 megapixel, whereas the 750D provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 1100D has a resolution of 12.2 megapixels, whereas the 750D provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 The physical size and weight of the Canon 1100D and the Canon 750D are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1100D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 750D is somewhat larger (3 percent) than the Canon 1100D.
 Moreover, the 750D is markedly heavier (12 percent) than the 1100D.
 In this context, it is worth noting that neither the 1100D nor the 750D are weather-sealed.